 - What more can I do to be worthy of so many blessings?

-This has been a fun and rewarding subject to consider.
+This has been a rewarding subject to consider.
 Just thinking and pondering about this (and writing it down and pondering on it has helped me get my arms around the irrational fear of growing old and becoming irrelevant.
 I am more confident this will not happen to me.
 This also strengthens my testimony of the Love of God for all His children and the greatness of Heavenly Father’s Great and Eternal Plan of Happiness.
 It strengthens my Hope and Confidence in the future.

 Click HERE to return to my Index of Blog Posts.